quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 packet.
 This extension modifies this behavior.

-If the endpoint has not yet received an ACK_FREQUENCY frame, or if the most recent frame received from the peer has an `Ignore Order` value of `false` (0x00), the endpoint MUST immediately acknowledge any subsequent packets that are received out of order.
+If the endpoint has not yet received an ACK_FREQUENCY frame, or if the most recently processed ACK_FREQUENCY frame has a `Packet Loss Threshold` value of 1, the endpoint MUST immediately acknowledge any subsequent packets that are received out of order.

+If the most recently processed ACK_FREQUENCY frame has a 'Packet Loss Threshold' larger than 1, implementations MUST still immediately acknowledge any received packets with packet numbers smaller than the largest 'Largest Acked' value previously sent in an ACK frame.
+If the packet number is larger than the largest 'Largest Acked' and there are missing packets that are at least 'Packet Loss Threshold' smaller than the largest received packet, an immediate acknowledgement MUST be sent.

-If the most recent ACK_FREQUENCY frame received from the peer has an `Ignore Order` value of `true` (0x01), the endpoint does not make this exception.
-That is, the endpoint MUST NOT send an immediate acknowledgement in response to packets received out of order, and instead continues to use the peer's `Packet Tolerance` and `max_ack_delay` thresholds for sending acknowledgements.
+If the most recently processed ACK_FREQUENCY frame has a `Packet Loss Threhold` value of 0, the endpoint does not make this exception.
+That is, the endpoint MUST NOT send an immediate acknowledgement solely in response to packets received out of order, and instead continues to use the peer's `Packet Tolerance` and `max_ack_delay` thresholds for sending acknowledgements.

 ## Expediting Congestion Signals {#congestion}